B-UMMI/Schema_Refinery/SchemaRefinery/docs/SchemaRefinery/Modules/IdentifySpuriousGenes.rst

     -a, --allelecall-directory
         (Required) Path to the directory that contains allele call directory from chewBBACA that was run with --no-cleanup and --output-unclassified.

+    -ann, --annotations
+        (Optional) Path to the tsv file with the schema annotations.
+        This file needs to have one column with loci with the same IDs as the ones in the schema.

     -pnl, --possible-new-loci
-        (Optional) Path to the directory that contains possible new loci.
+        (Optional) Path to the directory that contains possible new loci or schema to merge.

     -at, --alignment-ratio-threshold
         (Optional) Threshold value for alignment used to identify spurious CDS (float: 0-1).